influxdata/k8s-kapacitor-autoscale/README.md

     k8s_autoscale6 [avg_exec_time_ns="0s" cooldown_drops="0" decrease_events="0" errors="0" increase_events="0" ];

-Since the task has just start the k8s_autoscale6 node has not processed any points yet but it will after a minute.
+Since the task has just started the k8s_autoscale6 node has not processed any points yet but it will after a minute.

 At this point take a minute to read the task and get a feel for what it is doing.
 The high level steps are: